Top of Page

 The mission of Walgreens Community-Based Pharmacy Residency Program is to develop confident, effective, and innovative community pharmacy practitioners.
 Graduates of this program will be prepared for clinical and leadership positions in the community and specialty pharmacy setting.
 The program is primarily based at the Walgreens Local Specialty Pharmacy in Miami, within the medical building associated with a Federally Qualified Healthcare Center.
 This unique setting serves HIV/AIDS and Hepatitis patients for their health care, education, and wellness needs.
 Pharmacists at this site work closely with an interdisciplinary healthcare team servicing roughly 1,000 patients a month to optimize clinical outcomes.
 In addition, the resident will receive training at other nearby Walgreens Local Specialty Pharmacies that offer clinical services to oncology, transplant, and fertility patients.
 Graduates of this program will gain insight to medication management, medication reconciliation, and educational and behavioral counseling.
 These skills will enable the resident to achieve their professional goals while providing compassionate care for members of the community and contribute to advancement of the pharmacy healthcare profession.

-This residency is offered in partnership with NSU's College of Pharmacy and will provide the resident the opportunity to develop academic skills by acting as a preceptor and educator and by conducting research.
+This residency is offered in partnership with NSU's Barry and Judy Silverman College of Pharmacy and will provide the resident the opportunity to develop academic skills by acting as a preceptor and educator and by conducting research.
 In addition, the resident will actively participate in education of Walgreens pharmacists, technicians, pharmacy students, and the community at large.

 For more information please contact: